 Champagne in the UK

-Much of the bigger global picture in the Champagne market can be found in microcosm in the UK.
+Much of the bigger global picture in the Champagne market can be found in a microcosm in the UK.

 The 21.7% drop in volume meant the UK imported 21.3 million bottles of Champagne in 2020, and it still has some 16% of total Champagne exports.
 Meanwhile turnover fell by 21.9% to €338.2m, putting it just behind the US with 12.9% of total Champagne export turnover.